 How do you estimate the cost of car insurance?

-With the car insurance estimator, you can see prices for three coverage levels based on your personal profile in five quick steps.
-After getting an initial estimate, compare car insurance quotes before making changes so you can budget accordingly.
+With the car insurance estimator tool, you can see prices for three coverage levels based on your personal profile in five quick steps.
+After getting an initial estimate, compare car insurance quotes for the same coverage levels and types and budget accordingly.

 What information do I need for the car insurance estimator tool?